zydou/arti/doc/dev/notes/rpc-meta-draft.md

 (This authentication can use unix domain sockets, proof of an ability to read some part of the filesystem, or a pre-established shared secret.
-The control stream itself should be done with TLS.)
+Sessions should not normally cross the network.
+If they do, they must use TLS.)

 Different sessions cannot access one another's status: they cannot ordinarily list each other's circuits,